CITIES, UNIVERSITIES AND THE GLOBAL KNOWLEDGE ECONOMY

 STRENGTHENING URBAN SLUM UPGRADING AND URBAN GOVERNANCE IN SOUTHEAST ASIA

 I was a chief investigator for a project on Strengthening urban slum upgrading and urban governance in Southeast Asian cities.
-It received Australian Research Council funding for 2005-2008, through the efforts of the late Dr Basil van Horan.
-John Minnery has joined the team and has taken on the role of co-ordinator.
+It received Australian Research Council funding for 2005-2008, through the efforts of the late Dr Basil van Horen.
+John Minnery took on the role of co-ordinator after Basil’s passing.

-The project is seeking to understand what works and what doesn’t work in slum improvement programs, and what institutional structures can be put in place to improve success.
-We are in the latter stages of the project, which focuses on slums in three cities: Bandung, Hanoi and Manila/Quezon City.
-The teams undertaking the fieldwork have completed the empirical research.
+The project sought to understand what works and what doesn’t work in slum improvement programs, and what institutional structures can be put in place to improve success.
+The project focuses on slums in three cities: Bandung, Hanoi and Manila/Quezon City.

 Team members, left to right in photograph: